Waaaaaay back in 2012 when I originally dreamed up this blog, Secret Book Safe DIY was one of my very first tutorials.

 Cut away the center of the page and glue in place.

-Because my safe was originally a vintage library book, I glued the stamp card inside the front cover.
+Because my safe was initially a vintage library book, I glued the stamp card inside the front cover.

 Have you made a book safe before?